 When adding your goldfish to a community tank, you need to make sure that the fish in your tank requires similar water parameter as goldfish.

 Feeding for Goldfish

 Goldfish are omnivorous, eats anything that fits in their mouth.
-In the wild, goldfish munch on aquatic plants, insect, mosquito larva, crustaceans and even some smaller fish.
-Goldfish need variety in their diet, their diet needs change as they get older, fry and juvenile goldfish need a high protein diet for their growth, while adult needs more of carbs i.e. plants material in their diet.
+The primary source of food in the wild for a goldfish is mosquito larva, aquatic plants, fish eggs, insects, and even some small fish.
+As a pet goldfish, you need to provide them with a variety of food including brine shrimps, bloodworms, food flakes, food pallets etc. Goldfish need variety in their diet, their need for foodchange as they get older.
+Fry and juvenile goldfish need a high protein diet for their growth, while adult needs more of carbs, i.e. plants material in their diet.

 The fancier goldfish variety you are keeping, the more important is to give them a balanced diet.
-Flaked food or pelleted fish food formulated especially for goldfish should be given to your pet goldfish, flakes can start losing its nutrition value as soon as the food container is opened whereas pallets hold their nutrition value for a very long time.
-As a special treat, you can feed your goldfish with boiled vegetables, shrimps and bloodworms.
-Try to feed your goldfish freeze-dried dried food opposed to live food because live food can transfer disease.
+Flaked food or pelleted fish food formulated especially for goldfish should be given to your pet goldfish, and flakes can start losing its nutrition value as soon as you open the food container.
+Whereas, pallets hold their nutrition value for a very long time.
+Once in a while, you can feed your goldfish with boiled vegetables, shrimps and bloodworms.
+Try to feed your goldfish freeze-dried dried food opposed to live-food because live food can transfer disease.

 Goldfish Fun Facts

 -The fun fact about goldfish is they do not blink. because they have no eyelids and this means they sleep with their eyes open.